cfalexlam/ENGG1340-COMP2113-Group9-PacMan/README.md

 ## List of non-standard C/C++ libraries included

 ## Compilation and execution instruction
-1. Navigate to the make directory by the command "cd make"
+1. Navigate to the src directory by the command "cd src"
 2. Complie the game by the command "make main"
 3. Execute the game by the command "./main"
 4. Clean the object codes by the command "make clean"